ywamsendai/ywamsendai-wiki/docs/ywam/visa.md

 Please find below a list of what we need from you in order to begin the process of applying for your CoE.

-* Copy of your passport - COVER PAGE ONLY (the copy must be clear and all information legible)
+* Copy of your passport PHOTO PAGE (the copy must be clear and all information legible)

-* A 4cm x 3cm photograph (Photos should be clear, with a plain background and recently taken.
+* A 4cm x 3cm portrait photograph (should be clear, with a plain background, and recently taken.
 Applicant in photo should be facing forward, without sunglasses, hats, etc.)

-* Two original, signed letters on church stationary, NOT COPIES, from your sending church.
+* Two original, signed letters on church stationary, NOT COPIES, from your sending church: [Letter of Dispatch and Letter of Release](https://docs.google.com/document/d/1lxulVT3zbsav8C8czrh-0BKM7FlXP-ekxYtn7zQK67g/edit?usp=sharing)
-(We will send you the template documents and you can ask your church to copy and paste the text of the correct wording into each letter and fill in the necessary information, such as your name, your church name, and your pastor’s signature, into the relevant blank spaces.
-We standardised the wording to simplify the process because each of the letters must contain certain information and specific wording.)

-* Letter of Dispatch

-* Letter of Release

 Please send all printed documents to the given mailing address, and email scanned copies to people@ywamsendai.org